+Dr Michael Cook (Website) is is a Lecturer in Pharmaceutics at the University of Hertfordshire, within the Topical Drug Delivery and Toxicology research centre.
 He was awarded his PhD in 2013 from the University of Reading, for his work on the microencapsulation of synbiotics.
-He stayed at Reading as a postdoc in the Khutoryanskiy group, investigating the use of glycopolymer hydrogels for use as substitute mucosal membranes.
+He continued at Reading as a postdoc in the Khutoryanskiy group, investigating the use of glycopolymer hydrogels for use as substitute mucosal membranes.
 His research interests lie the development of materials for mucosal drug delivery, including hydrogels, in situ gelling systems, and particulates.

-is currently a lecturer in Drug Delivery and Tissue Engineering in the School of Pharmacy at University of East Anglia.
+Dr Aram Saeed (International Rep) is currently a lecturer in Drug Delivery and Tissue Engineering in the School of Pharmacy at University of East Anglia.
 Dr Saeed’s research lab work on the development of engineered targeted drug delivery systems, and tissue engineering scaffolds as 3D cell culture matrix, injectable delivery systems for biotherapeutics or implantable regenerative medical devices.
 Prior to his recent appointment, Saeed has held positions with the EPSRC Centre for Innovative Manufacturing in Regenerative Medicine and Network of Excellence for Functional Biomaterials - gained experiences in Tissue regeneration and repair.
 He obtained his PhD in Pharmacy from the University of Nottingham.

 Lecturer in Polymer